Eric Chappell: Career

 Chappell wrote the play The Banana Box, which was given a staged reading at the Hampstead Theatre Club in 1970.
 A production at the Phoenix Theatre in Leicester in 1971, with Wilfrid Brambell in the role of the landlord, and was later produced in the West End in 1973, with Leonard Rossiter now in the role.
 This play later became the basis for sitcom Rising Damp, which aired on ITV from 1974 to 1978 and won the 1978 BAFTA for Best Situation Comedy.
 The Banana Box had a brief run at the Hudson Guild Theater in New York in 1979.
 A film version of Rising Damp was released in 1980 and won several Evening Standard British Film Awards, although he admitted the screenplay was based on television scripts.

+Chappell wrote the film reluctantly, having originally declined the commission.
+He later admitted that recycling television material for the cinema was a mistake, and that the film suffered from the absence of Richard Beckinsale, who had died in March 1979 before filming began.
+His character was written out of the script, leaving a visible gap in the ensemble dynamic that critics noted at the time.
+The Guardian's obituary described Chappell's body of work as representing "a last flowering of the traditional British sitcom" before the form shifted toward more socially confrontational styles in the 1980s.

 Chappell's earliest sitcom was The Squirrels (1974–77), an office comedy which ran for three series.
 Chappell wrote only half of the scripts for the series, these were later remade as Fiddlers Three (1991).
 His other series included Only When I Laugh, The Bounder, Duty Free, Singles, Haggard, and Home to Roost.

 Chappell married Muriel Elizabeth Taylor in 1959; the couple had two children.